Skip to content

 Périgueux, Dordogne

 Domaine d'Essendiéras spreads across 360 hectares of the Périgord Vert in the Dordogne, with two castles dating from the 16th and 19th centuries.
 The hybrid model starts at EUR6,500, and on-site sleeping reaches 200, which is rare at this price.
-For a large destination wedding where most of the guest list stays on the estate, the cost per head is among the lowest on this page.
+For a large destination wedding where most of the guest list stays on the estate, the cost per head is exceptionally low.
 The scale of the grounds gives room for separate ceremony, dinner, and party spaces across the weekend.

 Why We Love It